lem-project/lem-project.github.io/content/en/installation/ncurses/_index.md

 or run `make sdl2-ncurses` to build Lem with the two interfaces in it.
 Then choose the interface at startup with `-i / --interface`, either "sdl2" or "ncurses".

+#### Minimal ncurses build

+Use

+    make minimal-build

+to build Lem core, ncurses frontend, without extensions: no programming modes, no LSP, no tree-sitter, no AI modes.
+Use this if you want to add what you need step by step.

 ### Add the executable to PATH
 - Copying the PATH to `~/.bashrc`